 If you or a loved one has been injured, it is important to contact the Lafayette offshore accident lawyers at Gaar Law Firm.
 We can help you seek financial recovery under the various bodies of law that govern both Louisiana and the international waterways of the Gulf of Mexico.

 There are several acts that work to protect and compensate injured seamen.
 These acts include:

 - The Jones Act: Unlike nearly every other body of law, the Jones Act allows an injured worker to sue his or her employer for the employer’s or a co-worker’s negligence during work.
 An employer has a duty to exercise care by providing a reasonably safe work environment, training about safety in the workplace and adequate equipment.
 The Jones Act allows an injured worker to sue his or her employer for lost wages, mental and emotional anguish, and pain and suffering.

-At Gaar Law Firm, we have enjoyed more than 58 years of combined experience in the maritime and admiralty trade.
-This experience and knowledge of the various bodies of law and their intraplay with Louisiana state regulations provide us with a unique understanding of the recovery available to injured people and their families.
+At Gaar Law Firm, we have enjoyed more than 60 years of combined experience in the maritime and admiralty trade.
+This experience and knowledge of the various bodies of law and their interplay with Louisiana state regulations provide us with a unique understanding of the recovery available to injured people and their families.

-Contact us today to learn more about our services and schedule a free initial consultation.
+Contact us today to schedule a free initial consultation and to learn more about our services.

 We take all of our cases on a contingency fee basis.
 This means it will cost you nothing to have an attorney on your case.
 We collect our fee when you collect from the person or people responsible for your injuries.